donnemartin/system-design-primer/README.md

 The length of downtime is determined by whether the passive server is already running in 'hot' standby or whether it needs to start up from 'cold' standby.
 Only the active server handles traffic.

-Active-passive failover can also be referred to as master-slave failover.

 #### Active-active

 In active-active, both servers are managing traffic, spreading the load between them.